DmailFi/dmailfi_protocol/README.md

 - Write your own `createActor` constructor

 # Contributing
-We welcome contributions!
+Please join our discord channel [invite](https://discord.com/invite/d4S3QBNgEe) We welcome contributions!
 Please read our CONTRIBUTING.md for details on how to submit pull requests, the process for submitting bugs, and other ways you can contribute to the project.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.